oddlyspaced/rpi-boot2img/README.md

 and it should generate the img file in the same directory successfully.

-> Do note that the script has several sudo commands in plance and they
+> Do note that the script has several sudo commands in place and they
 > would require user authentication, so make sure to enter the password
 > when prompted.